 - Start wondering why everyone around me is a jerk and wish they would all go away.

-- Go online, and I find everyone and their dogs ANNOYING.
+- Go online, and I find everyone ANNOYING.
 Sorry, it’s true. 😅

 - Feel paralyzed and overwhelmed by all the things.